aisha-x/THM/Rooms/SOC Level 1/Security-Information-and-Event-Management/Incident handling with Splunk.md

 ### Q4.
 How many unique passwords were attempted in the brute force attempt?

 - in the use_agent field, the attacker used a python script to automate the brute force attack against our server, but one request came from Mozilla browser.
-- if we exclude the one request came from  Mozilla browser, 412 request was send to our server to brout-force the admin account
+- If we exclude the one request that came from  Mozilla browser, 412 requests were sent to our server to brute-force the admin account

 Ans:  ***412***